crispab/codekvast/README.md

 ### Pre-built binaries

-Pre-built binaries, and the User Manual are available for download from [Codekvast at Bintray](https://bintray.com/crisp/codekvast/distributions/view#files)
+Pre-built binaries, and the User Manual are available for download from [downloads.codekvast.io](http://downloads.codekvast.io).

-* codekvast-agent-x.x.x.zip contains the *Codekvast Agent*.
+* codekvast-agent-x.x.x.zip contains the *Codekvast Agent* as well as a sample `codekvast.conf`.

-* CodekvastUserManual.html is a complete User Manual for all three components.
+* CodekvastUserManual.html is a complete User Manual.
 It contains installation and configuration guides.

 * RELEASE-NOTES.md contains release notes.

+`codekvast-agent-x.x.x.jar` is also available as a Maven artifact at [jcenter](https://jcenter.bintray.com/io/codekvast/codekvast-agent)

 ## Development Guide